severinbeauvais/CodeChallenge8-repo2/README.md

 3. Build and run the API component - see [API documentation](API/README.md) for details
 4. Build and run the UI component - see [UI documentation](UI/README.md) for details

-This application can run in 3 modes:
+### This application can be run in 3 modes:

-### Default environment
+#### 1. Default environment

+- Mode: Dev
+- Keycloak: Disabled

 Not production and Keycloak not enabled.

-This is basically a local 'develop' environment (and is 'admin' user).
+This is basically a local 'develop' environment and all users are treated as __admin__ users.

-### 'Keycloak' environment
+To run the application in Keycloak environment:
+1. Run `npm start`

+#### 2. Keycloak environment

+- Mode: Dev
+- Keycloak: Enabled

 Not production but uses Keycloak.

-This can be used locally when the Keycloak Docker image is loaded.
+This can be used locally when the Keycloak Docker container is running.

+To run the application in Keycloak environment:
-Before starting the API project, set a system environment variable `KeycloakEnabled` to `false`.
+1. Set a system environment variable `KeycloakEnabled` to `false`.

-Before starting the UI project, set environment.ts variable `KeycloakEnabled: false`.

-### 'Prod' environment
+2. Either set the `environment.ts` variable `KeycloakEnabled` to `false` __OR__ run `npm run start-keycloak`.

+#### 3. Prod environment

+- Mode: Prod
+- Keycloak: Enabled

 Production code (fewer and smaller bundles) and uses Keycloak.

-This is for deployment to a cloud host and requires access to a Keycloak service (eg, provided by DevExchange group).
+__This is for deployment to a cloud host and requires access to a Keycloak service (eg, provided by DevExchange group).__

-Before starting the API project, set a system environment variable `KeycloakEnabled` to `false`.

-Before starting the UI project, set environment.ts variable `KeycloakEnabled: false`.